 There are 11 countries with incomplete data on one or more of the metrics.
 Where this occurs, the countries concerned are given a value of zero and are ranked accordingly.
-If only one value is missing the country concerned is ranked 121, the lowest possible value.
+If only one country is missing a value, the country concerned would be ranked 121, the lowest possible value for that metric.
 In the case of environmental performance data, four countries have missing values each of which is therefore ranked 118 making this the lowest possible value.
 Missing values are also reflected in the combined score based on all measures and therefore fall near the bottom of the Index.